Mechanicsville High School: Athletics

 The varsity boys Baseball Team were the Virginia High School League group AAA state champions in both 1997 and 2001.
 The girls softball team won the 2011 state championship.
 Mechanicsville is a nationally recognized Blue Ribbon School.
 In 2014 and 2015 the boys track team won back to back outdoor 5A state championships.

 Performing arts

 Mechanicsville has two competitive show choirs, the mixed-gender Madz and the women's-only New Horizons.
-Together with Hanover High School, Mechanicsville hosts a competition every year.
+Together with Hanover High School, Mechanicsville hosts a choir competition every year.